What is Stew Smith Fitness? Specific Training for Tactical Professions

 Eliminating Weaknesses Takes Time And Patience

 In this case, what most people do is work too hard and hurt themselves by doing workouts to test mental toughness vs actually doing workouts that make you stronger, faster and more durable in all areas of tactical fitness.
-Another problem with this approach is most people actually quit on this part of the journey because of the long and hard work that lies ahead or they join prematurely before they are actually ready then fail.
+Another problem with this approach is that most people actually quit on this part of the journey because of the long and hard work that lies ahead, or they join prematurely before they are actually ready, then fail.

 Over Twenty Years Ago, I created a Training Method to Help with the Journey: